What Is a Contingent Offer?

 Can I waive contingencies?

 Contingent offers can last as long as you want, but sellers won’t want to wait forever to resolve unmet contingencies.
 For example, if you write in a home sale contingency that gives you six months to sell your home, the seller may require a kick-out clause that allows them to keep their house on the market to field better offers.
-Typically, 30 to 60 days is a reasonable length of time for a contingent offer, but it depends on your offer, the seller and your market.
+Reasonable contingent offers typically last 30 to 60 days, but it depends on your offer, the seller and your market.

 Can a seller back out of a contingent offer?